voltavidTony/CohereSim/docs/pages/cache_sim.md

 The command line arguments for this mode are `<configs_file> <trace_file> [trace_limit]`

 - `configs_file`: The file containing a series of cache configurations
-- `trace_file`: The [trace file](docs/pages/templates.md) that the simulator should read in
+- `trace_file`: The [trace file](docs/pages/templates.md) that CohereSim should read in
-- `trace_limit`: (Optional) The maximum number of traces the simulator should process
+- `trace_limit`: (Optional) The maximum number of traces CohereSim should process

 ## Interactive Mode

 Interactive mode is designed not to produce metrics, but instead to allow the user to interactively investigate the behavior of any protocol or policy that a cache may implement.

-The simulator processes input received on `stdin` and prints the resulting state and any actions to `stdout` formatted as a table.
+CohereSim processes input received on `stdin` and prints the resulting state and any actions to `stdout` formatted as a table.
 The table generally reads left-to-right, top-to-bottom, and contains a series of command-action-result entries.
-The simulator continues processing input until `EOF`, which will never occur if the input is from the terminal.
+CohereSim continues processing input until `EOF`, which will never occur if the input is from the terminal.
 In this case, sending the program interupt signal (`Ctrl+C` or `Ctrl+D`) will close `stdin` instead of terminating the program, thus causing the program to exit naturally.

 The single command line argument is the name of the policy/protocol to showcase (not case sensitive).
 Depending on the choice, interactive mode will respond to a different set of commands (all case insensitive), detailed below: